daneburkland/oclif-graphql-auth0/README.md

 # oclif-graphql-auth0

-Boilerplate for talking to GraphQL servers from the command line.
+Boilerplate for creating CLI apps that talk to GraphQL servers.

 <!-- toc -->